Maikon/personal_blog/_drafts/multi_tenant_whitelabel_application_phoenix.md

 <h1><%= gettext "Welcome to %{name}!", name: Map.get(@conn.private, :subdomain, "fresco") %></h1>
 ```

-In the above snipper, we access the `@conn` variable which is available to our controllers and templates as part of Phoenix and from it we extract the value of the `:subdomain` key which is stored under the `private` map.
+In the above snippet, we access the `@conn` variable which is available to
+our controllers and templates as part of Phoenix and from it we extract the
+value of the `:subdomain` key which is stored under another map called `private`.
 If no value is found, we return `"fresco"` to indicate we're accessing our root domain.

 Restart the server, open three new tabs and access the domains we listed above http://fresco.com:4000/, http://green.fresco.com:4000/, http://farm.fresco.com:4000/.
 You should see the following pages:

 ![phoenix_multidomain_greeting](/assets/phoenix_whitelabel_series/phoenix_multidomain_greeting.png)

 Awesome!
-Our app can now be accessed through different subdomains and displays content that's relevant to each subdomain only.
-Of course we have more to do here to make this more rich and dynamic but this is a great step that lays the foundations for our next article in the series.
+Our app can now be accessed through different subdomains and displays content that's relevant to each subdomain.
+Of course we have more to do here to make this more dynamic but this is a great step that lays the foundations for our next article in the series.
 See you soon!